Yannsean22/A1_thinker_audio_board_template/README.md

 ### 🤝 Contributing
 Feel free to fork, PR, or open an issue if you’ve got ideas, fixes, or run into bugs.
 Even tips you learn the hard way are welcome — let’s help the next dev out.

+Made with 💻 and 🔊 by someone who wanted better docs for this board and broken examples.